unil-lettres/mlett/README.md

 # Introduction

 Docker-compose file and application settings for the Mailpit server installation and configuration.
+This is used internally by the Faculty of Arts IT-Web team.

-[Mailpit](https://github.com/axllent/mailpit) Mailpit is a small, fast, low memory, zero-dependency, multi-platform email testing tool & API for developers.
+[Mailpit](https://github.com/axllent/mailpit) is a small, fast, low memory, zero-dependency, multi-platform email testing tool & API for developers.

 # Development with Docker